 To a Modern Whig, most political questions deserve to be viewed more broadly than through the traditional two sides of “liberal” and “conservative.”
-We believe each issue should be analyzed afresh and each challenge should be addressed on its own merits.
-By nature, we consider all relevant factors, data and ideas in our search for the best possible solution.
+We believe each issue should be analyzed afresh and each issue should be addressed on its own merits.
+By nature, we consider all relevant factors, data and ideas in our search for the best possible solution to any challenge our nation faces.

 This doesn’t mean we simply pick a point in the middle, and we freely admit our method of problem-solving doesn’t always result in a quick and simple answer.
 But we do believe the comprehensive nature of our approach means the Modern Whig solution to a political issue is usually more honest and authentic -- not to mention more effective -- than what we’re used to hearing in our national discourse.

 We also believe our honesty and authenticity are a direct result of our fidelity to a set of easily definable principles which have stood the test of time.
 And we believe the many failings of our government are usually caused by politicians departing from these time-honored principles.
 While our proposals are the result of how we think, our principles define who we are.

 The Constitution is the foundation of the rule of law

 Whigs believe too many politicians simply make up rules as they go along, as though they have the authority to do whatever they please once they have assumed office.
 We believe this presumptuous, yet all-too-common behavior in politics is dangerous and may undermine the trust Americans should have in our constitutional system of checks and balances.
 The rule of law must remain relevant to the governed as well as to those who govern.

 We stand behind the Constitution as written in 1787, as amended over the years, and as interpreted by the Supreme Court in its ongoing process of judicial review.
 And we will defend our Constitution against all enemies, both foreign and domestic.